 How to Socialize Your Kitten:

-• Handle their paws, ears, and mouth gently to get them used to being touched, important for grooming or vet care.
+- Handle their paws, ears, and mouth gently to get them used to being touched, which is important for grooming or vet care.

 Scratching and Claw Training